DonnyFotsing/project_LINFO1252/README.md

-#This code implements the problem of the philosophers it's a common problem in programming
+#This code implements the problem of the philosophers ,consumers and producters and writing readers which are three common problems in programming
+# the instructions of the codes are include in the pdf's